HCBravoLab/yanagi/README.md

 ...
 ```

-3. <output-name>.gtf: A GTF file describing both exonic bins and segments.
+3. ``<output-name>.gtf``: A GTF file describing both exonic bins and segments.
 This file is intended for visualization of segments.
 Check Section Visualization.

 This GTF contains entries of two possible feature type (column 3): ```exonic_bin``` or ```segment```.
 Each exonic bin or segment has only one entry in the file.
 Entries that describe lists (like transcripts for exonic bins, or bins for segments) are placed as lists separated by '+'.